The Friar's Goose History

 This wild plant was very common in the medieval times.
 Petals of the flowers were used as a salad ingredient, to produce medications and were collected for the fuel purposes.

 For that reason this area became know as The Friars Goose.
-Later on, the river bank also became a place of the local colliery.
-The Tyne Colliery was open in 1798 and it was supplying the local area with the coal and other minerals.
+Later on, the river bank also became the place of the local colliery.
+The Tyne Colliery was open in 1798 and it was supplying the local area with coal and other minerals.

-In 1841 the main shaft of the Colliery started to sink and the owners decided to built a new Pump House which ruins can still be seen near by.
+In 1841 the main shaft of the Colliery started to sink and the owners decided to build a new Pump House the ruins of which can still be seen near by.

-Many local shafts were systematically abandon for that reason and by 1934 the whole mining industry eventually disapeared from the Tyne area.
+Many local shafts were systematically abandoned for that reason and by 1934 the whole mining industry eventually disappeared from the Tyne area.